Update: press on the button below to learn more about the latest course by RankYa

 Why shouldn’t you quickly email the site owner or Google with take down notices?
 Because in almost 99% of cases, neither the website owner, or Google will deal with these types of email requests.

 Furthermore, website owner may not even read your email because spam folder may catch your email.
-And, if they do end up reading your email asking them for deleting content from their website, 99% of times will NOT delete it but instead realize that you an amateur and thus may also ignore your future requests for removals.
+And, if they do end up reading your email asking them for deleting content from their website, 99% of times they will NOT delete it but instead realize that you an amateur and thus may publish even more content and ignore your future requests for removals.

 That is why, you need to pull your sleeves up and begin the process of removal requests THE RIGHT WAY.

-First: its research time, you need to find out the original source (usually someone first publishes content, then other websites just copy the same content) that means the actual take-down process begins with identifying the owner of the domain name/s by doing a whois search
+First: its research time, you need to find out the original source (who published the content?
+Local newspaper?
+Local court public records?
+News channels?
+Who?
+The actual take-down process begins with identifying the owner of the domain name/s by doing a whois search

 Simply place the domain name in to the box and voila, you get contact details shown to you.
 Whois search reveals who registered the domain name your details are published at, or at least will show who to contact about the domain name.
 Keep in mind that sometimes, the domain is registered privately, even then you’ll still be able to see an address to contact about the domain name your details are published at.

-Note all the information down (Name, Address and others) whois search reveals about the domain name in question.
+Write down all the information down (Name, Address and or other information) WHOIS search reveals about the domain name in question.

 Process to Follow at this Stage

-This is a letter sent to an individual or business that is engaging in unwelcome or illegal behaviour.
+This is a letter sent to an individual or business that is engaging in copyright infringement or defamation or even illegal behaviour.
 The letter acts as a formal request that the recipient stop “cease” and not continue “desist” this behaviour.

 Why Send a Cease and Desist Letter?

 Because the information you want removed is causing you emotional stress if nothing else.
 And thus you are within Legal Status and protection of common law.
 For example: Defamatory

-Countries such as USA, Australia, India, United Kingdom and many other western countries have laws protecting individuals and businesses against defamation (which includes your name, images published on websites which is causing you emotional distress, and therefore, the website owner has a case to answer should they refuse to delete such content).
-So sending out a Cease and Desist Letter (or similar documents in other countries) will inform the website owner of this.
+Countries such as USA, Australia, India, United Kingdom and many other western countries have laws protecting individuals and businesses against copyright and defamation (which includes your name, images published on websites which may be causing you emotional distress, and therefore, the website owner has a case to answer should they refuse to delete such content).
+That means, sending out a Cease and Desist Letter (or similar documents in other countries) will inform the website owner of this.

 Who Can Send this Letter?

 Anyone, including you especially if you are good at communicating in writing and can use legal terms well.
-Although you can find many templates online (just search Google image search) its much better to have your lawyer write up and send this document to the website owner.
-If you are going to write it up and send it make sure that you first take a photocopy of this letter before sending, and use the normal postal mail (paper trail is extremely important) instead of email.
+Although you can find many templates online (just search Google image search) its much better to have a lawyer write up and send this document to the website owner.
+If you are going to write it up yourself and send it, make sure that you first take a photocopy of this letter before sending, and use the normal postal mail (paper trail is extremely important) instead of email.
 Here are Cease and Desist Letter samples to consider if you choose to do it yourself when removing your name from Google.

 Once you send out the letter of Cease and Desist, now waiting begins.
 Allow around 2 to 4 weeks to double check the website in question.
 Usually, upon receiving this letter most website owners will actually delete your information from their website.
-Because when someone registers a domain name, most countries require that they are operating a business.
+Because when someone registers a domain name, most countries require that they are operating a registered business.
 In all cases, website owners don’t usually want to keep dealing with law requests which may damage their own business reputation.
 What’s very important to understand about this is the fact that you’ve taken the right initial approach for removing your name from Google.

-What If The Site Owner Doesn’t Remove the Content?
+What If The Web Site Owner Doesn’t Remove the Content?

 Unfortunately, this could happen for various reasons, but do not lose hope nor give up trying to remove your name or other information that you do not want on internet.
-Instead, the next step is to contact the website hosting company who is providing web hosting services to that website.
-And send them a copies of the previous letter and try to get them to notify the website owner (which may often times bring results as well) because its cumbersome to change hosting companies since most people do not have the knowledge of moving hosting companies for established websites.
+Instead, the next step is to contact the website hosting company who is providing web hosting services to that website your content is at.
+And send them copies of the previous letter/s and try to get them to notify the website owner (which may often times resolve the matter) because no website owner want to be contacted by their web hosting company about legal issues.

 Following the above approach has been successful in most cases when removing your name from Google.
 Why?

-Google search engine will also remove it automatically from its search results because its algorithms can not show information that no longer exists on the external website.
+Google search engine will also remove the content automatically from its search results because its algorithms can not show information that no longer exists on the external website.

-What If The Site Owner & Web Hosting Company Isn’t Keen On Removing That Content?
+What If The Site Owner & Web Hosting Company Isn’t Taking Action for Removing That Content?

-At this stage, if neither have responded, you still have options and whatever you do, don’t give up trying to remove the content because longer it stays online can mean more websites can scrape that very content creating even more of a challenge for you if you are not experienced with technology.
+At this stage, if neither have responded, you still have options and whatever you do, don’t give up trying to remove the content because longer it stays online can mean more websites can scrape that very content creating even more of a challenge for you in the future.

 Start legal proceeding by engaging the services of a lawyer

-Use Google ranking mastery techniques and get the website in question de-indexed (will be successful for most website types (apart from large players like Yelp Facebook YouTube and Google+))
+Use Google ranking mastery techniques and get the website in question de-indexed (will be successful for most website types (apart from large players like Yelp Facebook YouTube))

-Counter-act Google search results by providing positive (this could also be confusing results for the searcher depending on what search term you want protected) information about yourself or your business, and by outranking other websites in Google Search, because truth be told, its not that hard to rank in the first page, entire page (all 10 organic results :-) for most search terms related to Personal or Business Names you want to protect) RankYa has the know-how and resources to do this type of reputation management.
+Counter-act Google search results by providing positive (this could also be confusing results for the searcher depending on what search term you want protected) information about yourself or your business, and by outranking other websites in Google Search, because truth be told, its not that hard to rank in the first page, entire first page on desktop for most search terms related to Personal or Business Names you want to protect).
+RankYa website shares the know-how and resources to do this type of reputation management.

-Now, all of the above insights was for How to remove your name from Google when the content in question was on external website/s that is NOT owned by Google.
+All of the above insights was for How to remove your content from Google when the content in question is on external website/s that is NOT owned by Google.